Steaks are always a tremendous primary protein source for any meal; hanger and skirt steak are no exception.

 The hanger cut is also taken from the plate location of the cow, but its placement is much deeper in the cow’s loin, and the rib cage encircles it.

 Hanger steak gets this name as it “hangs” between the ribs and the tenderloin of the cow.
 The location of the steak cut means that the muscle is not a hardworking muscle, like the skirt steak.

 This means the steak is a relatively tender cut of meat, almost as delicate as the tenderloin itself.

 The hanger steak resembles the flank steak in flavor and texture but is far more tender.

-This cut also has an inedible membrane that runs through the middle of the hanger steak and must be removed before consumption.
-Your butcher will do this for you before buying the hanger steak meat.
+This cut also has an inedible membrane that runs through the middle of the hanger cut and must be removed before consumption.
+Your butcher will do this for you before buying the hanger meat.

 As the hanger steak cut of meat is becoming popular, the price of this cut is rising too.
-It is because there is only one hanger steak per cow, cutting a rarer commodity.
+It is because there is only one hanger cut per cow, cutting a rarer commodity.

-Hanger steaks are usually long pieces of meat that weigh significantly less than flank steak or skirt steaks and are not as thick as a skirt steak or flank steak.
+Hanger steaks weigh significantly less than flank steak or skirt steak and are not as thick as a skirt or flank steak.

-With a hanger steak, there is no need to marinate it first as it is flavorful enough compared to its skirt steak or flank steak counterparts.
+With a hanger cut, there is no need to marinate it first as it is flavorful enough compared to its skirt, flank steak, or flat-iron steak counterparts.